Spynorsk mordliste: Significance

 Anthropologist Thomas Hylland Eriksen, in his 1993 book Typisk norsk (Typical Norwegian), suggested "Spynorsk mordliste"[sic] as being among typical Norwegian cultural traits—meaning that the term has a certain connotation for many Norwegians.

 The term has also been used in politics.
 In the run-up to the 2005 parliamentary election, the Conservative politician Harald Victor Hove from Hordaland gained some attention for burning a copy of Nynorsk ordliste as a part of his campaign.
 He referred to the book as "'Spynorsk mordliste', as we used to call it".
 During debates in the city council of Oslo—a Bokmål stronghold—the term has also been used.
-Progress Party politician Anette Elseth spoke to limit compulsory school writing to one of the written standards only, and added that she and others used to change the name of the dictionary to "Spynorsk mordliste".
+Progress Party politician Anette Carnarius Elseth spoke to limit compulsory school writing to one of the written standards only, and added that she and others used to change the name of the dictionary to "Spynorsk mordliste".
 In another debate, Conservative politician Øystein Sundelin claimed—rhetorically—that "regrettably, more than half" of the school attenders in Oslo have written "Spynorsk mordliste" on their dictionaries.